 Our operating agreement does not permit our shareholders to call special shareholders meetings.
-Special meetings of shareholders may be called by a majority of the Board of Directors or a committee of the Board of Directors that has been duly designated by the Board of Directors and whose powers include the authority to call such meetings.
+Special meetings of shareholders may only be called by a majority of the Board of Directors.
 Written notice of any special meeting so called shall be given to each shareholder of record entitled to vote at such meeting not less than 10 or more than 60 days before the date of such meeting, unless otherwise required by law.